systerel/S2OPC/samples/ClientServer/zephyr/toolkit_test_server/README.md

 # S2OPC Toolkit Test Server

-This folder contains the code to run a simple OPC UA server on Zephyr (by default, uses NXP MIMXRT1064-EVK board).
+This folder contains the code to run a simple OPC UA server on Zephyr.

 It is known to be working with Zephyr tag `zephyr-v2.2.0`.